 DATEDIF(A1,A2,”ym”)&” months “)&DATEDIF(A1,A2,”md”)&” days”

-If the interval is typed into the formula then as it is a string, it needs to be set in “” double quotes, if it is referred to in a cell reference there is no need and can left without the “” double quotes.
+If the interval is typed into the formula then as it is a string, it needs to be set in “” double quotes, if it is referred to in a cell reference there is no need and can be left without the “” double-quotes.